CitrusTV: Operations

-The department introduced a new political show "Talking Points" in the fall of 2013.
-The show features a host with multiple guest reporters, and covers local, national, international, financial, and technology news.
-The show is taped every Thursday evening.

-Sports department
+Sports

-The CitrusTV sports department covers all SU athletics with four regular shows.
+The CitrusTV Sports Department covers all SU athletics with five regular shows.
 On the Bench is a weekly sports-themed newscast, modeled after ESPN's SportsCenter.
 It is the longest-running collegiate sports program in the country and was founded by current CBS College Sports Announcer Dave Ryan.
-'Cuse Countdown is a pre-game show for football, men's basketball, and men's lacrosse.
+Cuse Countdown is a pre-game show for football, men's basketball, and men's lacrosse.
 Cuse Countdown and On the Bench both air on Spectrum Sports and the Orange Television Network.
 The relationship with Time Warner Cable (now Charter Spectrum) began in 2004.
-Orange Press Pass is the only live post-game show in Syracuse, N.Y. for the major sports.
-Press Pass first took to the air in 2005.
-In 2018, the sports department added “No Pulp” to its lineup.
+In 2005, Orange Press Pass was introduced, and is the only live post-game show in Syracuse, N.Y. for the major sports.
+In 2018, the sports department added No Pulp to its lineup.
 The program functions as a debate show and focuses on NCAA teams and storylines outside of Syracuse University.

-In 2002, "On The Bench" aired its first remote preview show from the Carrier Dome focused on lacrosse.
+In 2002, On The Bench aired its first remote preview show from the Carrier Dome focused on lacrosse.
 The show has become a station staple along with the Men's Basketball Preview Show, which began in 2003.

-The sports department used to collaborate with the Orange Television Network and SU Athletics to produce live play-by-play shows of non-revenue athletic events on a show called SUper Sports.
+The Sports Department used to collaborate with the Orange Television Network and SU Athletics to produce live play-by-play shows of non-revenue athletic events on a show called SUper Sports.

 In 2004 and in 2005, the sports department won three student Emmys.

-In 2009 both On the Bench and 'Cuse Countdown were nominated and in the final "Blue Ribbon" round of the College Television Awards (the "College Emmys"), run by the Academy of Television Arts and Sciences.
+In 2009 both On the Bench and Cuse Countdown were nominated and in the final "Blue Ribbon" round of the College Television Awards (the "College Emmys"), run by the Academy of Television Arts and Sciences.

-The sports department sends student reporters to every home and away Syracuse Men's football, basketball, and lacrosse game.
+The Sports Department sends student reporters to every home and away Syracuse Men's football, basketball, and lacrosse game.
 This included extensive coverage of the Orange's run to 2016 Final Four.